divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 So, grab your coffee, put on your wizard hat (if you have one), and let's rock and roll! 🧙‍♀️🎩 I promise I won't waste any more of your precious time.
 It's time to make AWS dance to our tune! 💃🕺

 <!-- PREREQUISITES -->
-## Prerequisites
+## Prerequisites: Gearing Up for the Enchantment! 🧙‍♀️🌟🚀
 <p align="justify">
 Alrighty then!
-Before we embark on this exciting journey of EC2 management, let's get a few things sorted out first! 🚀
+Before we embark on this exciting journey of EC2 management, let's get a few things sorted out first!

 <b>Step 1: AWS Account - The Key to the Cloud!</b>
 <br />